James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    indicative, not controlled.
-4. **The assignment wall persists at scale.** Medium DGLSS++ fog rec@3 is 0.137 (below the ~0.19 random baseline) and the gated oracle-vs-LP gap is ~0.002-0.007 — detection without assignment, exactly as at micro scale.
+4. **The assignment wall persists at scale.** Medium DGLSS++ fog rec@3 is 0.137 (below the ~0.19 random baseline) and the gated oracle-vs-LP gap is ~0.002-0.007 (detection without assignment, exactly as at micro scale).
 One structural change: on fog the recoverable set is smaller (rec@3 0.14 vs 0.21 micro) but far more cleanly labeled (LPrec 0.54 vs 0.04), so what is recoverable is better recoverable.